Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Method

+To disentangle the latent shifts induced by in-context demonstrations, we introduce \methodname{}, a method that uses ICL predictions as a form of weak supervision to encode these shifts into reusable adapter parameters \cite{houlsby-etal-2019-parameter, hu-etal-2022-lora}.
+Instead of focusing narrowly on attention head manipulations, \methodname{} captures the full impact of demonstrations as expressed in the model’s final outputs -- reflecting the combined effects of all components, including attention layers, feed-forward blocks, and residual paths.
+By aligning with the actual latent shifts induced by ICL, \methodname{} enables the model to embed and reapply in-context knowledge using its full architecture, without relying on repeated prompting.

-At the core of \sticl is a simple teacher-student framework: the teacher model, $\mathbf{f}_\text{teacher}$, processes both demonstrations and the query together to generate pseudo-labels without needing additional labeled data.
+At the core of \methodname{} is a simple teacher--student framework: the teacher model, $\mathbf{f}_\text{teacher}$, processes both the demonstrations and the query together to generate pseudo-labels without requiring additional labeled data.
 The student model, $\mathbf{f}_\text{student}$, shares the same architecture as the teacher but includes adapter parameters.
 Unlike the teacher, the student processes only the query, using the adapter to internalize the knowledge from the demonstrations, as illustrated in Figure \ref{fig:sticl}.
-Let $\mathbf{x}_q$ denote the query input and $\mathbf{X}_d$ the matrix of demonstration tokens, where each row corresponds to a single demonstration.\footnote{Since the embedding transformation is implied within the LLM, the query $\mathbf{x}_q$ is a vector of token IDs, and $\mathbf{X}_d$ contains token IDs of demonstrations.} The empirical loss, using the cross-entropy loss $\ell_{\text{CE}}$, is defined as:
+Let $\mathbf{x}_q$ denote the query input and $\mathbf{X}_d$ the matrix of demonstration tokens, where each row corresponds to a single demonstration.
+The empirical loss is defined using the cross-entropy loss function $\ell_\text{CE}$, which aligns the student’s output distribution with the teacher’s full probability distribution over the vocabulary.
+This enables the student to learn from the full signal provided by the teacher’s output logits.
+Formally, the empirical loss is